oernster/ClearBudget/ARCHITECTURE.md

 ### Setup Program
 - `tests/installer/` covers everything under `installer/` except `app.py` and
-  `installer/ui`, at 100% line and branch
+  `installer/ui`, at 100% line and branch.
+It runs on Windows only, since the registry and shortcut work it exercises is real
 - `conftest.py` carries four isolations, each guarding one way a test could reach the real machine.
 THREE are autouse: the profile directories are redirected through the environment variables the code reads; the